CHATEL, France (AFP) –

 Britain’s Team Sky rider Bradley Wiggins won the Criterium du Dauphine for the second year running here Sunday, as Spain’s Daniel Moreno won the seventh and final stage.

 Moreno edged ahead of compatriot Luis Leon Sanchez and Australia’s Cadel Evans — last year’s Tour de France winner — to win the 124.5km ride from Morzine to Chatel in the French Alps.

 Wiggins’ triumph capped a fantastic race for his Team Sky, who had three of the top four riders in the general classification.

 Australia’s Michael Rogers finished second, 1min 17sec behind Wiggins, while Briton Chris Froome was fourth at 1:45.

 Evans was third overall, 1min 26sec adrift of Wiggins.

 The breakaway trio of Jerome Coppel, Pierre Rolland and Alexandre Geniez were all reined in by the leading members of the peloton 2.5km from the finish line.

-Moreno then edged out versatile Rabobank rider Sanchez in the sprint for the line to take his second stage of the week after his victory Tuesday in Saint-Felicien.
+Moreno then edged out Sanchez in the sprint for the line to take his second stage of the week.

-Wiggins’ second successive victory is the third for a British rider in the 64 editions of the race, after Robert Millar (1990) and Brian Robinson (1961).
+Wiggins’ victory is his second in succession and the third for a British rider in the 64 editions of the race, after Robert Millar (1990) and Brian Robinson (1961).

-The 32-year-old Londoner seized the overall lead on Monday’s first stage and all but assured victory after his performance in Thursday’s time-trial in Bourg-en-Bresse.
+The 32-year-old Wiggins seized the overall lead on Monday’s first stage and all but assured victory after his performance in Thursday’s time-trial in Bourg-en-Bresse.